vitkuz573/PrismCommands.Fody/README.md

 Note that if you have a method with a name that matches the property name created by `PrismCommands.Fody`, this can lead to conflicts and build errors.
 To avoid this, avoid using strings in method names that match the "Command" string.

+## How it works

+`PrismCommands.Fody` uses the Mono.Cecil library to modify the assembly at compile time.
+It scans the assembly for methods with the `[DelegateCommand]` attribute and replaces them with DelegateCommand properties.

+The implementation details can be found in the `ModuleWeaver` class.

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
 If you want to contribute code, please fork the repository and submit a pull request.

 Please read the [CONTRIBUTING.md](https://github.com/vitkuz573/PrismCommands.Fody/blob/main/CONTRIBUTING.md) file before contributing.

+## License

+`PrismCommands.Fody` is licensed under the [MIT License](https://github.com/vitkuz573/PrismCommands.Fody/blob/main/LICENSE).

 ## Contributors